French humor is a funny thing. Okay, I started this article with a lame play on words – but I promise that (this time), it’s on purpose.

 Pas de bras, pas de chocolat

-Although it’s not easy to track down its origins (according to this article, it comes from a Carambar, a popular candy known for having jokes inside its wrappers), the dialogue that this phrase originated from can be found verbatim on multiple online sources.
+Although it’s not easy to track down its origins (some sources say it comes from a Carambar, a popular candy known for having jokes inside its wrappers), the dialogue that this phrase originated from can be found verbatim on multiple online sources.
 It goes:

 Maman, je peux avoir du chocolat ?